IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 https://inetdoc.net

-GitLab repository: https://gitlab.inetdoc.net/iac/lab-01-02/
+GitLab repository: https://gitlab.inetdoc.net/iac/lab01/

 ### Scenario

 In this lab, you will explore the basics of using Ansible to build and customise Debian GNU/Linux virtual machines.
-This is a first illustration of the **Infrastructure as Code** (IaC) **push** method where the DevNet VM (controlling server) uses Ansible to build a new target system *almost* from scratch.
+This is a first example of the **Infrastructure as Code** (IaC) **push** method where the DevNet VM (controlling server) uses Ansible to build a new target system *almost* from scratch.

 The key design point here is to use VRF to create an automation out-of-band VLAN